arikaki/spotify-playlist-using-tf/README.md

 The provider for the spotify playlist can be referred from this [terraform provider](https://registry.terraform.io/providers/conradludgate/spotify/latest/docs)

 ### Need API key
-To interact with Spotify's API, you need a Client ID and Client Secret.
+To interact with Spotify's API, there is need a Client ID and Client Secret.

 ### Start with App Creation
 - Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).